MUWCLASS/MUWCLASS/README.md

 * run 'bash install-packages.sh' under ciao environment to install all required packages

+* clone the [NWAY package](https://github.com/JohannesBuchner/nway) to your local desktop and change the nway_dir variable to the directory where you clone the nwa package

 #### other required packages

 * run 'bash install-packages.sh' under ciao-4.14-muwclass environment to install all required packages